 Barrie talks about how losing his sense of smell was one of the first Parkinson’s symptoms he experienced.
-We also meet Dr Clara O'Brien who talks about managing this symptom.

 I was around 30 when I first went to the GP.
 I remember smelling something awful, like electrical burning – an ionised, smouldering aroma.